 A bride is the woman in a wedding ceremony who is getting married to her husband, the bridegroom.

-- The term "bride" is used as a metaphor for believers in Jesus, the Church. - Jesus is metaphorically called the "bridegroom" for the Church.
+The term "bride" is used as a metaphor for believers in Jesus, the Church.
+Jesus is metaphorically called the "bridegroom"

 (See also: bridegroom, church)